MWyssy/ce-vpc-production-setup-guide-public/README.md

 4. Commit and push your instructions to your forked repository

+5. Make sure you have removed all the infrastructure you have created (You can validate this by making sure the new VPC no longer exists - This is because everything will sit under the VPC so if you're able to delete your new VPC then it means everything underneath it has also been removed)

-5. Share your GitHub link to the repository
+6. Share your GitHub link to the repository